tanvimaheshwari009/clinical-trial-monitoring-dashboard/README.md

 ## Use Case
 This dashboard supports CRAs, study managers, and clinical operations teams in identifying visit delays, compliance risks, and site performance issues in real time.

+## Note: This project uses fully simulated and anonymized data for educational and portfolio purposes only.